kmkurn/pytorch-crf/README.md

 ## License

 MIT.
-See LICENSE.md for details.
+See LICENSE.txt for details.

 ## Contributing